mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 the jump drive gave a fifth option.

 The young male may expand the Aslan Hierate by finding a new territory offworld.
-This is the route favoured by the Aslan in modern times.
+This is the route favored by the Aslan in modern times.
 The energies of hungry young males are redirected into

 exploration, into taming new worlds and into contacting new